WeblateOrg/weblate/docs/admin/addons.rst

 Fills in translation strings with source string.

-All untranslated strings in the component will be fileld with the source string, and marked as needing edit.
+All untranslated strings in the component will be filled with the source string, and marked as needing edit.
 Use this when you can not have empty strings in the translation files.